microsoft/WhatTheHack/039-AKSEnterpriseGrade/Student/Challenge-03.md

 - You can display cluster metrics graphically
 - You can show live container logs with Azure Container Insights
-- The cluster autoscales when there are not enough CPU resources
+- Verify that the cluster auto-scales when there are not enough CPU resources
 - Participants can explain the autoscaling event using AKS metrics

 ## Learning Resources